-Unlike some cities, Anderson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Anderson are a mix of both white- and blue-collar jobs.
-Overall, Anderson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Anderson who work in sales jobs (13.62%), office and administrative support (11.82%), and food service (7.43%).
+Anderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Anderson is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Anderson who work in sales jobs (14.81%), office and administrative support (11.32%), and management occupations (7.92%).

-The education level of Anderson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.59% of adults 25 and older in Anderson have a college degree.
+The education level of Anderson citizens is a little higher than the average for US cities and towns: 21.91% of adults in Anderson have at least a bachelor's degree.